metayeti/YABS.js/README.md

 The entries above represent the following concepts:

 - `"source_dir"` represents the source directory for the project we are building.
-The value `"./"` means that the source directory is the same as the root directory (directory which contains `yabs.js` or `build.js` if using the compiled version - in this example we use `yabs.js` for clarity to distinguish it clearly from `build.json`).
+The value `"./"` means that the source directory is the same as the root directory (the same directory build.json is in).

 - `"destination_dir"` represents the build output directory.
 In this case, we will output everything into the `build/` directory.
 If this directory doesn't exist at build time, it will be created.